rmsrosa/WebsiteGen/website/blog/2021/02/greetings.md

 With Franklin, the only thing that was bothering me was that I wouldn't be able to have comments on the blogs, since it is a static site.
 However, I ended up learning that there are a number of tools and apps to embed a comment section in static sites with  javascripts or iframe.
 With that, Franklin is just perfect for what I need.

 Deploying the site is as simple as pushing the changes to a github repo.
-For the comments, there are paid and free apps, open and close source.
-I chose to use [utterances](https://utteranc.es), a no-fuss solution that keeps all the comments in another github repo (one can use the same as that for the website, but I chose to use a different one, for more independence).
+For the comments, there are paid and free apps, open and closed source.
+I chose to use [utterances](https://utteranc.es), a free, open-source no-fuss solution that keeps all the comments in another github repo (one can use the same as that for the website, but I chose to use a different one, for more independence) and is pretty easy to install.

+Anyways, that is it for the Introduction.

+Cheers!

+{{ blogcomments }}